Waga43/gd-utils-cht/readme.md

 # All Credits go to [iwestlin](https://github.com/iwestlin/gd-utils), [vitaminx](https://github.com/vitaminx/gd-utils) and [liaojack8](https://github.com/liaojack8/gd-utils-cht)
 > Not just the fastest google drive copy tools [ compared with other tools](./compare.md)

-> I wrote only part of it I modified specific instructions or look[here](https://github.com/iwestlin/gd-utils) and [here](https://github.com/vitaminx/gd-utils)吧
+> I wrote only part of it I modified specific instructions or look [here](https://github.com/iwestlin/gd-utils) and [here](https://github.com/vitaminx/gd-utils)吧
 ## tg_bot modification
 - When executing the /task command, the percentage of completion will be returned